 Track comes in 6ft sections, and comprises 2 lengths of rail, 6 tiestrips of 1 ft each and 2 railjoiners.
-Replace the XX in the codes below by the material type, AL for aluminum, BR for brass, NS for Nickel Silver and SS for Stainless, for example TR BR is mainline brass track.
+Replace the XX in the codes below by the material type, AL for aluminum, BR for brass, for example TR BR is mainline brass track.
 As well as track, you can buy rail and ties separately.
 We supply joiners and clamps to connect pieces of track.
 We have special clamps (RJ CL LGB) to connect our code 250 track to code 332 track, such as AristoCraft, LGB, USA trains, Pola etc.

 45mm gauge track is commonly called G gauge (more properly called 1 gauge).
 Both our mainline and narrow gauge tracks are G gauge

 For a full description of the rail, ties and track, please go to the general tab

 Please scroll to bottom of page for instructions on assembling track

 Solid glass filled polypropylene railroad ties with U-V protection.